w3f/Grants-Program/applications/zkSBT.md

 For AsMatch Team:

-* Deploy ink SBT smart contract to Polkadot blockchain
+* Deploy ink SBT smart contract to Polkadot parachain
 * Deploy PC website for users to mint SBT and generate proof key

 For AsMatch Users: